-6.1 In respect of hire starts on or after 1st May 2016, at day 61 cases will automatically fall out of the GTA unless both parties agree to retain the GTA process.
+6.15 In respect of hire starts on or after 1st May 2016, at day 61 cases will automatically fall out of the GTA unless both parties agree to retain the GTA process.

-6.16 Where there is a non deliberate breach of the GTA that results in material cost increases, insurers agree to pay GTA claims reduced only by the savings that would have been achieved or the lower costs that would have resulted had the breach not occurred.
+6.16 Where there is a non-deliberate breach of the GTA that results in material cost increases, insurers agree to pay GTA claims reduced only by the savings that would have been achieved or the lower costs that would have resulted had the breach not occurred.
 For example, if a CHOs reporting and/or monitoring falls down in some way (e.g. an insurer is not notified of an increased hire due to garage delays in the repair as required in paragraph 4.11, CHOs should be paid in full but less any amount the insurer would reasonably have saved if the monitoring had been complied with fully).

+6.17 In terms of delivery, a Payment Pack will not be considered to be “clean” as referred to in this section 6 until such time as the CHO has submitted (in one delivery or more):

+documentation that complies with the requirements of clause 6.2, and

+documentation that complies with the requirements and underlying purpose of clause 6.3.

+6.18 The fundamental principle is not just that the CHO should submit a Payment

+Pack with all necessary documentation, but that they should submit a Payment

+Pack for the amount that the CHO believes is recoverable.
+The insurer should

+engage with the Payment Pack earlier rather than later to discuss any issues

+that they have.
+This will mean that:

+if the CHO submits a Payment Pack which is paid in full and the insurer pays after the periods of time set out at 6.8.6, then the insurer becomes liable for the relevant Late Penalty Payments,

+every time a CHO reduces the amount they are claiming, the Late Payment Penalty clock resets, and

+the insurer’s liability for Late Payment Penalties is in part based on when they engage with the CHO.

 7 CREDIT REPAIR